The Dribbblisation of Design

 As well as using jobs, we’re building a pattern library to reflect the system oriented nature of our design work.
 We’ll design more and more by using the library code rather than Photoshop.
 It’s not a perfect process.
 We iterate it constantly.

 I’d love to hear how all this resonates with how you work.
+If it does resonate, we are hiring at Intercom and are always looking for smart, ambitious people to join the team.

 Want to read more like this?